Beckhoff-CANADA-Community/MnCTS_HowTo_CX9240_Deployment-with-PLC-and-OPC-UA/README.md

 > <img width="50%"  alt="image" src="https://github.com/user-attachments/assets/617ecfea-f525-4153-9fa5-7d7fcf1712e2" />

 ## Step 4: Package Manager Authentication
-Next we need to add the credientials for your myBeckhoff Account in order to connect to the package manager.
+Next we need to add the credentials for your myBeckhoff Account in order to connect to the package manager.
 Enter the following into the SSH terminal, you will be prompted for your username and password.
 Afterwards the script will update the packages from the server.